 What is a CMA (AAMA)?
 The CMA (AAMA) credential designates a medical assistant who has achieved certification through the Certifying Board of the American Association of Medical Assistants (AAMA).
 The CMA (AAMA) is becoming the allied health professional of choice for ambulatory health care delivery settings.
-Many employers of allied health personnel prefer, or even insist, that their medical assistants are CMA (AAMA) certified.

-CMA (AAMA) Education - The CMA (AAMA) is the only medical assisting certification that requires graduation from a postsecondary medical assisting program accredited by an accrediting body recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
+CMA (AAMA) Education - The CMA (AAMA) is the only medical assisting certification that requires graduation from a postsecondary medical assisting program.
+The RVCC Medical Assisting program is CAAHEP accredited.
+The Commission on Accreditation of Allied Health Education Programs is the largest programmatic accreditor of the health sciences professions.
+After completing the program, RVCC students are immediately eligible to sit for the CMA(AAMA) National Exam.

-CAAHEP or ABHES Accreditation - Only graduates of medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES) are eligible to take the CMA (AAMA) Certification Examination.

-In Demand - Medical assisting is one of the nation's fastest growing careers, according to the United States Bureau of Labor Statistics, attributing job growth to the following:
+In Demand - A career in medical assisting is growing much faster than average for all current occupations in the nation.
+According to the United States Bureau of Labor Statistics, this job growth is attributed to the following: